 Valuations are conducted by an independent valuation company, Opteon, using mass appraisal techniques.
 Opteon used recent property sales data, resource/building consent data and sample inspections to establish an updated picture of values across the city.

-Property owners will receive their new valuation notices starting 28 November 2018.
 The valuations are based on property market conditions as at 1 July 2018.
 These values will be used to calculate rates from 1 July 2019.

-Remember: any change in your property’s value does not mean that your rates will increase or decrease by the amount of this change, as property revaluations don’t affect the total amount of rates collected by Tauranga City Council.
+Remember: any change in your property’s value through a citywide revaluation does not mean that your rates will increase or decrease by the amount of this change, as property revaluations don’t affect the total amount of rates collected by Tauranga City Council.
 Instead, they help us work out everyone’s share of rates.
 More on this below, including a simple video explanation of the revaluation and what it means for rates.

 2018 revaluation results

-The average citywide increase in capital value for residential properties between 2015 and 2018 is 48%.
+The average citywide increase in capital value for residential properties between 2015 and 2018 was 48%.
 This reflects the buoyancy of Tauranga’s property market over the past three years.
 The new average capital value for residential properties in Tauranga is now $730,000.

 The average increase for all rateable properties (including lifestyle, horticulture, commercial and industrial) clocked in at 44%.
 Lifestyle blocks gained 42%, commercial properties 33% and industrial properties 45%.